-If you ever wanted to explore FM operation on the "magic band", here's the perfect way!
-Building the VEC-1006K is a great hands-on way to acquire important technical and radio-communication skills and widen your horizons as a radio amateur.
+If you ever wanted to explore cross country or world-wide FM operation on 10 meters, here's the perfect way!
+Building the VEC-1010K is a great hands-on way to acquire important technical and radio-communication skills and widen your horizons as a radio amateur.
 For example, you'll discover how to identify common electronic components and read their electrical values.
 You'll learn how to read pictorial diagrams and install parts on a printed circuit board.
 Plus, you'll have the satisfaction of knowing you built it yourself!
 Detailed step-by-step assembly instructions guide you through each stage of construction, and clearly-presented alignment procedures ensure top performance without need for expensive test equipment.

 Once construction is complete, you'll enjoy countless hours listening as licensed operators communicate around the region--or half-way around the world--using FM-repeater stations.
-Six meters represents a whole new dimension of the hobby, and the opportunities for truly long-range skip are phenomenal during periods of high sunspot activity.
+Ten meters represents a whole new dimension of the hobby, and the opportunities for truly long-range skip are phenomenal during periods of high sunspot activity.

-When it comes to pulling in weak signals, the VEC-1006K rivals most commercially-built transceivers.
+When it comes to pulling in weak signals, the VEC-1010K rivals most commercially-built transceivers.
 In addition, its electronic tuning control covers only those frequencies where FM repeaters operate.
 This makes stations easier to tune in--without a lot of wasted space on the dial.
-And, just like a professional transceiver, the VEC-1006K gives you a highly-effective adjustable squelch to eliminate background noise between transmissions.
-The VEC-1006K consumes minimal electrical current and can run for many hours from its self-contained 9-volt flat-pack alkaline battery.
+And, just like a professional transceiver, the VEC-1010K gives you a highly-effective adjustable squelch to eliminate background noise between transmissions.
+The VEC-1010K consumes minimal electrical current and can run for many hours from its self-contained 9-volt flat-pack alkaline battery.
 Plug in an 8-ohm speaker or use headphones for loud-and-clear reception.
-All circuitry is self-contained on a rugged 3.3" x 3.0" PC board.
+All circuitry is self-contained on a rugged 3" x 3.2" pc board.